SwiftWarsaw/SwiftWarsaw/guide.md

 summary, and we'll contact you sooner than you think.

-### Lighting Talks
+### Lightning Talks

-Lighting Talks are very short presentations.
+Lightning Talks are very short presentations.
 They take up to 5 minutes and there is no time for questions.

 If you want to give a lightning talk, send us an email at